cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ### On the leaderboard module

-In your keeper, you define a generic checkers hook listener.
+In your keeper, define a generic checkers hook listener.
 In a new `keeper/hooks.go` file, put a simple:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/hooks.go#L3-L7]
 type Hooks struct {